Primary School Teacher

 - Graduate primary school teachers usually earn between $48,000 and $52,000 a year.

-Primary school teachers who teach in a school that is identified as one that is hard to staff may earn an extra $3,500 in their third, fourth and fifth years of teaching under the Government's Voluntary Bonding Scheme.
+Primary school teachers who work in a school identified as hard to staff may earn an extra $3,500 each year for up to five years under the Government's Voluntary Bonding Scheme.